Civic News

 “I suspect you probably will see a lot less focus on fears of bias and discrimination,” Gamino-Cheong told Technical.ly, “and instead, more focus on national security.”

-This isn’t the first time Trump used his powers to influence artificial intelligence development.
-In 2020, during his previous term, Trump issued his own executive order that focused on establishing research and development efforts, as well as encouraging the federal government to use the technology.
+These aren’t the first instances in which Trump used his powers to influence artificial intelligence development.
+In 2020, during his previous term, Trump issued an executive order that focused on establishing research and development efforts, as well as encouraging the federal government to use the technology.

 “There’s some continuity there, but this is a lot of window dressing in order to try and send a message,” Gamino-Cheong said.
 “I actually don’t think there’s going to be … a lot of significant changes as a result of the revocation.”

-Although he announced a joint venture, called Stargate, to build AI infrastructure alongside leaders from private sector companies, Trump has not yet issued an AI policy framework to replace the former administration’s order.
+Trump also announced a joint venture, called Stargate, to build AI infrastructure alongside leaders from private sector companies.

 The AI policy organization Americans for Responsible Innovation (ARI) noted that despite the reversal, the previous executive orders built a solid foundation.